Things to do in Montréal this July 2026

 Live music in July

-We’ve got the perfect overview of Montréal’s big, can’t-miss concerts in 2025so you can plan your highlights of the year.
+We’ve got the perfect overview of Montréal’s big, can’t-miss concerts of 2026 so you can plan your highlights of the year.

-You’ll find all sorts of fun music shows at MTELUS, including The Cat Empire on July 2, George Thorogood & The Destroyers on July 3 and Pixies on July 8 and 9.
-See full schedule here.
+You’ll find all sorts of fun music shows at MTELUS, including Ibrahim Maalouf on July 1,

-The world’s best EDM artists come to New City Gas to get you moving, which in July includes MoBlack on July 4, Made By Pete on July 11, James Mac on July 18 and HOAX (BE) on July 25.
+The world’s best EDM artists come to New City Gas to get you moving, including Bun Xapa on July 3, Joseph on July 10, Ankhoï on July 17 and Peace Control on July 24.
+See the full programming here.

 Groove to live soul, disco, jazz, funk, salsa, Cuban music Fridays and more at Le Balcon, where you can have dinner with a show, go dancing, and enjoy a gospel brunch on weekends.
-From July 12 to 15, don’t miss SOULFEST MTL 2025, featuring four days of killer soul performances including lots of freebies: on the forecourt of Saint-James Church, enjoy FREE performances by Sylvie Desgroseilliers and her son Nino Flamenco, Slim Williams and guests, Disco Queen, Rachel Jeanty, Rémi Cormier and more.
+Find the full program for the month here.

 Hear live jazz nightly at Montréal’s amazing jazz and blues clubs, like Diese Onze and Upstairs Jazz Bar & Grill.
 And go out dancing late into the night at Montréal’s dance clubs.